Crypto Signals Scam – Diggin’ Deep on Cryptoinformator.com

 Wanna watch instead of reading?

-I was impressed by the search engine optimization of Cryptoinformator first.
+I was impressed by the search engine optimization of the Cryptoinformator first.
 They came out of nowhere and ranked pretty fast for many relevant keywords.
-So I started to check their listed providers – I opened all of them in several tabs and noticed that all them had neat, beautiful websites with great themes, which have been modified to their needs in a very professional way.
+So I started to check their listed providers – I opened all of them in several tabs and noticed that all of them had neat, beautiful websites with great themes, which have been modified to their needs in a very professional way.

 Being in this business for some time, I noticed one thing: Traders share similarities with coders most often.
 If you worked somewhere in IT, you know you can have whether a good coder OR a good designer, it is almost impossible to find both skills in the same person.
 Traders are no different – whether they are good at trading OR in good in marketing (selling shitty signals to the masses) – this seems to be a universal law.
 However, these sites are made pretty well, so I got a bit cautious.
 My skepticism increased once I noticed that all of these sites share similar navigation, pricing, and website structure: